eliemichel/LearnWebGPU/basic-3d-rendering/hello-triangle.md

 The blending stage takes each fragment's color and "paints" it onto the target color attachment.
 If the original color in the **destination** pixel is $(r_d, g_d, b_d, a_d)$ and the color of the **source** fragment to paint is $(r_s, g_s, b_s, a_s)$, what should be the final color $(r, g, b, a)$ of the final pixel?
 This is what the **blend state** specifies.

-We must also specify what **format** (i.e., how to represent the values as zeros and ones) the colors must use to be stored in the final attachment.
+We must also specify what **format** (i.e., how to represent the values as zeros and ones) the colors are to be stored in the final attachment.

 ````{tab} With webgpu.hpp
 ```C++